elegantchaos/Builder/README.md

 ### Integration

-As mentioned above, this is a prototype, so it's a standalone tool.
+As mentioned above, this is a prototype, so for ease of development I made it a standalone tool rather than trying to modify `spm` itself.

-In theory though it would be integrated into `swift` itself.
-It could possibly even replace the existing `build` tool, with that being renamed to something lower-level which it could call on to, so that invoking `swift build` would run this tool.
-If no Configuration target was present in the manifest, we could fall back to the previous `swift build` behaviour.
+In theory though it would be integrated into the `swift` command.
+It could possibly even replace the existing `swift-build` tool (with that being renamed to something else so that this tool could use it).
+Invoking `swift build` would then run this tool (if no Configuration target was present in the manifest, we could fall back to the previous `swift build` behaviour).

 ### Package.swift